NullCode1337/NullRAT/README.md

 7) Take pictures using victim's webcam
 8) Take screenshot of victim's monitor
 9) Download files from victim's PC
-10) Upload files to victim's PC
+10) Upload payloads to victim's PC
 11) Get victim's system information
-12) Execute command prompt/powershell command
+12) Execute CMD/Powershell command
-13) Find any environment variables, and cd there
+13) Find any environment variables
 14) See directory contents, and do other directory manipulation
 15) Get victim's clipboard text history
 16) Add executable to startup with one command